-- Toshiba Corporation, in defense of a putative class action challenging a standard essential patent pool as anticompetitive, and in a related international arbitration relating to the underlying patent license agreements.
+- Toshiba Corporation, in defense of a putative class action challenging a standard essential patent pool as anticompetitive, and in a related successful international arbitration against Samsung to enforce a contractual covenant not to sue.

 - Pacific Gas and Electric Company, in a seven-week trial defending against federal criminal charges charging the Utility with violating federal pipeline safety regulations following a gas pipeline explosion in San Bruno, California.
 The case started with government allegations that could have resulted in a fine of US$1.14 billion, and ended with dismissal or acquittal on 22 of the 28 counts charged, and a total fine of US$3 million.

-- A global media conglomerate in an ongoing government investigation into bid-rigging in the advertising industry.
+- A global media conglomerate in a government investigation into bid-rigging in the advertising industry.